osvlabs/kafka-quacker/README.md

 - `q:float:{min},{max}` to generate a float number between [min, max).
 - `q:int:{min},{max}` to generate an integer number between [min, max).
 - `q:string:{str1},{str2},{str3},...,{strN}` to get one string from n strings randomly.
+- `q:timestamp` to get a current timestamp.
+You can custom the date format: `q:timestamp:yyyy-MM-dd hh:mm:ss`

 Currently, no more placeholders supported.